 - The client might waste your interview time talking about irrelevant issues

 Having the right people in the interview on both sides can facilitate an agreement, but only if they can work collaboratively and not start a confrontation.
-Remember that an examiner interview is not an adversarial process.
+Remember that a patent examiner interview is not an adversarial process.
 If the inventor and client attend, make sure they understand that persuasion, not confrontation, during the interview will likely be the easiest path to allowance.

 Tip #3: Make an Agenda

-The interview request form and examiner interview best practices suggest that you identify the issues you want to discuss during the interview.
+The interview request form and patent examiner interview best practices suggest that you identify the issues you want to discuss during the interview.
 You should consider going beyond this by creating an agenda to will lay out each topic you wish to discuss with the examiner.

 Many examiners ask for an agenda when you schedule the interview.
 You could share your complete agenda with the examiner, or keep your detailed agenda for yourself and instead provide an outline.